 The QWERTY layout was designed in the 19th century.
-Colemak is a modern alternative to the QWERTY and Dvorak layouts.
-It is designed for efficient and ergonomic touch typing in English.
+Colemak is a modern alternative to the QWERTY and Dvorak layouts, designed for efficient and ergonomic touch typing in English.

 Learning Colemak is a one-time investment that will allow you to enjoy faster and pain-free typing for the rest of your life.
 Colemak is now the 3rd most popular keyboard layout for touch typing in English, after QWERTY and Dvorak and comes pre-installed on Mac and Linux systems.

 - Read the FAQ

 - Read reviews and experiences from people who made the switch in the forum.
 Get live answers to questions in the Discord server.